Who we do it for

 Hyperphosphatemia: the medical term for an abnormally elevated level of phosphorus in the blood.
 Phosphorus is one of the most abundant and essential elements in the body, and plays an important role in multiple biological processes.
 The kidney is the major organ involved in regulating phosphorus levels in the body.
 When kidney function is impaired, phosphorus is not excreted adequately from the body.
 Therefore, hyperphosphatemia is a common condition associated with ESRD in people receiving dialysis.

-ESRD patients with hyperphosphatemia (HP) in major developed countries
+ESRD patients with hyperphosphatemia (HP) in major developed countries1

-of U.S. dialysis patients taking phosphate binders to manage HP
+of U.S. dialysis patients taking phosphate binders to manage HP2

 CKD/HEART FAILURE PATIENTS